-In line with guidance from the government and the Church of England all churches, including St Mary, are currently locked and closed.
+In line with guidance from the government and the Church of England, St Mary's church is open for private prayer on Wednesdays from 2pm - 4pm.

 Welcome to Nether Stowey, a thriving village of approximately 1500 souls, nestled at the edge of the Quantock Hills; an area of outstanding natural beauty.
 The village is designated a Rural Centre and as such beckons people of all ages to settle here.We have social housing, sheltered housing, some rented accommodation and sheltered housing bungalows but most of it is owner-occupied.
 The village has a long and interesting history, the older part of which lies in a conservation area.
 The oldest buildings are believed to be of early medieval origin.
 Overlooking the village is the remains of an 11th century motte and bailey castle known locally as The Mount.
 Every Easter we, the parishioners of St Mary’s Church, erect a large wooden cross visible for many miles around.

 A short service is held there each Good Friday.

 With 3 grocers, a post office and butcher, a doctor's surgery with pharmacy, 2 hairdressers, a fire station, library, and part-time vet, Nether Stowey is rich in amenities.
 There are also two cafes, and two public houses and good public transport links.
 It is the place where the National Trust runs their oldest gifted building – the home of Samuel Taylor Coleridge for three years from which he wrote his best works.

 There is a good village Voluntary Controlled Primary School with 150 pupils feeding secondary schools in Bridgwater and Williton.
 A good school bus service runs local children into both Bridgwater and Taunton.